Sunil Kumar Lala

 Sunil Kumar Lala (सुनील कुमार लाला) is an Indian politician and a member of the 16th Legislative Assembly in India.
 He represents the Kasta constituency of Uttar Pradesh and is a member of the Samajwadi Party political party.

 Early life and education

 Sunil Kumar Lala was born in Lakhimpur Kheri district.
-He attended the Adarsh Inter College and is educated till eighth grade.
+He attended the Adarsh Inter College and is educated up to the eighth grade.

 Political career

 Sunil Kumar Lala has been a MLA for one term.
 He represented the Kasta constituency and is a member of the Samajwadi Party political party.

 He lost his seat in the 2017 Uttar Pradesh Assembly election to Saurabh Singh of the Bharatiya Janata Party.